mosuka/sarissa/README.md

 ## 🏗️ Architecture

-Sarissa is built with a modular architecture:
+Sage is built with a modular architecture:

 ### Core Components